-The objective of the Graduate Program in Molecular and Cellular Pharmacology is to equip students with state-of-the-art skills applied to a variety of basic, translational and discovery-based research projects.
+The objective of the Graduate Program in Molecular and Cellular Pharmacology is to equip students with advanced skills applied to a variety of basic, translational, and discovery-based research projects.
 Students emerge as independent scientists ready for a variety of career paths in academia, industry, and government.

-Molecular and Cellular Pharmacology faculty and students work in a diverse array of schools and departments across the University of Wisconsin - one of the largest graduate training institution in the country.
+Molecular and Cellular Pharmacology faculty and students work in a diverse array of schools and departments across the University of Wisconsin - one of the largest graduate training institutions in the country.
 AREAS OF RESEARCH EXPERTISE INCLUDE:

-Molecular Structure and Function • Cellular Signal Transduction Biochemistry and Chemistry • Biomedical Engineering • Cancer Neuroscience • Cardiovascular Biology • Virology • Drug Discovery Epigenetics • Metabolism • Proteomics • Genomics • Stem Cell Fate molpharm.wisc.edu
+Molecular Structure and Function • Cellular Signal Transduction Biochemistry and Chemistry • Biomedical Engineering • Cancer Neuroscience • Cardiovascular Biology • Virology • Drug Discovery Epigenetics • Metabolism • Proteomics • Genomics • Stem Cell Fate

-Contact: Dr. Jon Audhya, Program Director: audhya@wisc.edu or Kristin Cooper, Program Coordinator: kgcooper@wisc.edu
+Contact: Dr. Nathan Sherer, Program Director: nsherer@wisc.edu or Kristin Cooper, Administrator: kgcooper@wisc.edu